AnithaChand/Dotsphere-Documents/chapter1.md

 * Document Audit—enables to track actions performed on a document.

 * Export document and store document in the local system.

 * Documents can be opened and viewed in a HTML document viewer.
 The following features are available in the Document Viewer:

+* You can scroll between different pages of the document using thumbnails
+* Zoom in, Zoom Out and Rubber band zoom
+* Fit to width, Fit to Height and Fit to Window
+* Go to Next/previous page/page number
+* Rotate Left/Right
+* Toggle thumbnails
+* Picture Controls
+* Image Info
+*  About
+*  Save
+* Export Document
+* Print
+* Annotations such as Sticky Notes, Text based stamps, Image Stamps, Highlight, Line, Arrow, Freehand, Filled Shapes, Unfilled Shapes.